 Understanding the Singapore-UAE Business Corridor

 Well, here's the straight talk: The relationship between Singapore and the UAE isn't just diplomatic—it's deeply commercial.
-In 2024, bilateral trade between the two nations exceeded $8.7 billion, representing a 23% increase from the previous year.
+In 2024, bilateral trade between the two nations reached SGD 24.1 billion, reflecting sustained growth in economic cooperation.

 Why Singapore matters for UAE residents: